 - Specialist equipment is available to loan, including digital and film SLR cameras; medium and large-format film cameras; medium-format, high resolution digital cameras; portable flash gear; and continuous lighting.

-- Students can run for election to run the Students' Union for the forthcoming year, enabling student opinions to be addressed through various forums.
+- Students can stand for election to run the Students' Union for the forthcoming year, enabling student opinions to be addressed through various forums.